 If you have no work for your employees, they should apply for unemployment benefits.
-Governor Walz recently ordered that vacation pay/sick pay/paid time off will not delay unemployment benefits.
+Governor Walz ordered that vacation pay/sick pay/paid time off will not delay unemployment benefits.

 We ask applicants about other sources of income when they submit their weekly payment request.

 If an applicant receives separation pay or severance pay for a week in an amount equal to or greater than their weekly unemployment benefit amount, they will not be eligible for that week.